Just Launched: Our new SPG Wholesale Division is here. Discover the story

 • credit card, bank account or other account information as may be required to facilitate your payment of insurance premium or similar amounts, which payment generally is made through systems maintained by third parties, such as insurance carriers;

-• passive tracking information from our website or the Internet, including information obtained through the use of internet “cookies” as detailed in the “Cookie Notice and Notice of Other Web Technologies” section below; and
+• passive tracking information from our website or the Internet, including information obtained through the use of internet "cookies" as detailed in the "Cookie Choices" section below; and

 • inferences drawn from other Personal Information, precise geolocation data, and sensory data such as audio or visual information.

-Personal Information does not include aggregated or anonymous information which does not identify and cannot reasonably be used to identify you.
+Personal Information does not include aggregated or anonymous information which does not identify and cannot reasonably be used to identify you or your household.
 It also does not include other categories of information excluded by state or federal law.

-We are generally unable to perform insurance brokerage or other insurance or financial industry services on your behalf without collecting, using, or disclosing your Personal Information.
-Typically, you will provide your Personal Information directly to us as your broker, or indirectly to us via another broker representing you, as part of a written application for insurance coverage.
-Other times, we may receive this and other Personal Information from third parties, including insurance carriers and other industry service providers, and other third parties with which you maintain a relationship (for example, your employer or financial service or medical or health providers).
+We are generally unable to perform insurance brokerage or other insurance or financial industry services on your behalf without collecting, using, or disclosing your Personal Information, including sensitive Personal Information.
+Typically, you will provide your Personal Information directly to us as your broker, as part of a written application for insurance coverage.
+Other times, we may receive this and other Personal Information from third parties, including insurance carriers and other industry service providers, and other third parties with which you maintain a relationship (for example, your employer and providers of financial or medical services).
 We may also develop this information over time based on your direct or indirect interactions with us, such as through the use of cookies on our websites.

 Please keep in mind that when you provide information to us on a third-party site or platform, the information you provide may be separately collected by the third-party site or platform.
 We encourage you to read the privacy policies of other sites and mobile applications that may collect your Personal Information.

-Strictly Necessary Cookies.
-These cookies are necessary for the website or application to function.
-They are set as required to provide a specific feature or service that you have accessed or requested and that cannot be provided without the use of such cookies.
+• Strictly Necessary Cookies.
+These cookies are necessary for the website or application to function and cannot be disabled.
+They are used where required to provide a specific feature or service that you have accessed or requested and that cannot be provided without the use of such cookies (e.g., actions like setting privacy preferences, logging into your account, or filing form fields).
+If you set your browser to block these cookies, then some parts of the website may not work.

-Functional Cookies.
+• Functional Cookies.
 These cookies enable the website to provide enhanced functionality and personalization.
-They may be set by us or by third party service providers.
-Disallowing these cookies may impact the ease with which the website or application functions for users.
+Some functional cookies may be developed by third party service providers whose services are incorporated into the website.
+Disabling these cookies may (i) disable third-party services and (ii) impact the overall ease of use of the website or application functionality.

 We generally only disclose your Personal Information to perform services on your behalf and provide you with the insurance products and services you expect from us.
 In addition, in order to operate our business and provide you with the services you request from us, information technology and other support service providers with which we maintain an arrangement may also have access to your Personal Information.
 Your Personal Information may be disclosed to third parties in connection with a merger, sale, or other transfer of organizational assets where Personal Information held by us about our clients is among the assets transferred.